These are some of the questions we are frequently asked.

 Appalachian Bear Rescue has assisted close to 180 bears to date and not even one bear released from the facility has ever been reported as a “garbage” bear or a “nuisance” bear.
 ABR attributes this record to our procedures so we will describe them here:

 When it has been determined by wildlife officials that a cub has been orphaned (after 48 hours of monitoring and giving every opportunity for the sow to return for her cub), the cub is captured and admitted to ABR.

-If the cub is over 5 pounds in weight, it is immediately placed on a commercial formula, bottle or bowl-fed every 3-4 hours, and housed with other cubs for comfort and companionship (offering a minimum of human contact).
+If the cub is over 5 pounds in weight, it is immediately placed on a high-fat, milk replacement formula, bottle or bowl-fed every 3-4 hours, and housed with other cubs for comfort and companionship (offering a minimum of human contact).
 If the cub weighs under 5 pounds, wildlife officials immediately begin the search to find a suitable surrogate mother in the wild while the cub receives care at ABR’s facility.

 If a cub can be reintroduced to the wild immediately with a surrogate mother and siblings, the process moves quickly.
 If not, the cub is raised at ABR’s facility for later release to the wild.
 Cubs arriving at ABR’s facility in the spring are weaned by June and introduced to a 1/2-acre bear enclosure which offers numerous hardwood trees, natural dens, and man-made streams and water sources (pools).

 Upon introduction to the bear enclosure, the cubs no longer see humans or receive any human contact (unless medical attention is required).
 The enclosure’s fence is covered with an 8’ black blind which blocks the cubs’ view of humans or unnatural sights.
 Food is tossed over the fence and scattered so the cubs must forage in a natural manner.